keitasato/vuejs-on-s3-oidc/README.md

-# vuejs-on-s3-oidc
+# vuejs-on-s3
-publish Vue.js on S3
+publish Vue.js on S3 with GitHub Actions and OpenID Connect